thoughtspot/thoughtspot.github.io/_admin/system-monitor/overview.md

 enabled: false
 ```

 You can see this policy is disabled, which is a problem.
-For your cluster safety
+Production clusters
-you should enable the default snapshot policy.
-When you show or enable the
+should enable the default snapshot policy.
+When you show or enable the snapshot
-snapshot policy, you'll see your actions reflected in the **Configuration
+policy, you'll see your `tscli` command reflected in the **Configuration
 Events** panel on this same page.

 ## Relational Data Cache